Operational simulator

 Each student gets their own Yard.

-Every cohort student gets a private clone of the Nusantara Logistics codebase to themselves.
+Everyone who starts the Yard gets a private clone of the Nusantara Logistics codebase to themselves.
 Branch freely.
 Break things on purpose.
 Roll back when you have to.
 Your mistakes don’t leak into anyone else’s simulation.

 Sample voice from the Yard